joeclark-phd/granite/plan/tests.md

 ## Current tests

 I definitely intend to add simple unit tests throughout (aka "type 1") and ultimately aspire to running the kind of whole-system tests (aka "type 5").
 The types in between, I'm not so sure about.
-I'm not sure I understand the difference between "type 2" and "type 3".
+I'm not sure I fully understand the difference between "type 2" and "type 3".
 I intend to use "type 2" test classes for each Controller, until a reason for the other types becomes clear.

 Following the example in the guide, I also have a class ApplicationTest.class which tests whether the application even loads.
 I frankly don't know what level that operates at, if any, between #1-#4!